The Raw Milk Answer Book is out, in both print and ebook versions.

-Crowdfunding campaign for my upcoming book coming down home stretch
+Crowdfunding campaign for my upcoming book ends on a high note

-Amazing--the crowdfunding campaign to help launch my latest book, "The Raw Milk Answer Book", more than doubled its original goal.
-Lots of great prizes still available, including the first copies of the upcoming book.
+Amazing--the crowdfunding campaign to help launch my latest book, "The Raw Milk Answer Book", more than doubled its original goal, thanks to the generosity of more than 200 committed individuals.
+It closed out in early March, but you can buy the book via the link above.

-My newest book, "Life, Liberty and the Pursuit of Food Rights ", is out.
+My book, "Life, Liberty and the Pursuit of Food Rights " is available.

 Here is what farmer and food rights advocate Joel Salatin says in the foreword: "David Gumpert is a quintessential journalist.
 Impeccable to a fault, he plucks out some of the most salient battles in this current food war and brings them to our awareness with the storytelling genius of a spy novel.
 The intrigue, the angst, the heartache, and the heroism are all displayed ..."
 (Click on the book's image in the left column to order yours.)